micrometreuk/micrometreuk.github.io/README.md

 ```bash
 cp files/ssh_config ~/.ssh/config
 ```
-Lets look at The containtes of the file contains the ssh_congig fiele.
+The continents of the file the ssh_congigvOn line 2 shows StrictHostKeyChecking no,

-On line 2 where it says StrictHostKeyChecking no, this will disable strict host key checking for the hosts.
+this will disable strict host key checking for the hosts.

 ```bash
 Host dev-droplet